5517.01 – POLICY AGAINST BULLYING AND HARASSMENT

 6. the identity of the perpetrator, including whether the perpetrator was in a position of power over the student allegedly subjected to bullying or harassment;

-9. where the bullying and/or harassment occurred; and
+9. where the act of bullying and/or harassment occurred; and

-10. whether the conduct adversely affected the student victim’s education or educational environment or the employee victim’s work environment.
+10. whether the conduct adversely affected the education or educational environment of the student who was victimized, or the work environment of the employee who was victimized.

 D. Whether a particular action or incident constitutes a violation of this policy requires a determination based on all the facts and surrounding circumstances and includes: